 Council held budget workshops on July 11th and August 8th to discuss the proposed operating and capital budgets, and adopted the annual budgets for Acme, Water/Wastewater Utilities, Solid Waste and the Professional Centre on August 9th, 2022.
-Staff now presents a balanced budget for the governmental funds, excluding Acme and balances brought forward totaling \$83.03 million, a decrease of \$5.93 million from the prior year.
+On September 6, 2022, Council tentatively adopted a balanced budget for the governmental funds, excluding Acme and balances brought forward, totaling \$83.03 million, a decrease of \$5.93 million from the prior year.

-The first public hearing includes tentative adoption of the governmental budget excluding Acme and the recommended Capital Improvement Plan for FY 2023.
+The second public hearing includes final adoption of the governmental budget excluding Acme and the recommended Capital Improvement Plan for FY 2023.
 The FY 2023 Governmental and Utility CIP totals \$23.81 million for all governmental and utility capital projects.
-The Plan further utilizes prior years' remaining budgets carried forward and reallocates approximately \$4.3 million between projects.
+The Plan further utilizes prior years' remaining budgets carried forward and reallocates approximately \$3.6 million between projects and returns approximately \$2.0 million to reserves for capital project budgets not rolled forward.

-The \$83.03 million governmental budget presented herein for tentative adoption includes:
+The \$83.03 million governmental budget presented herein for final adoption includes:

 - A recommended governmental Capital Improvement Plan (CIP) totaling \$13.83 million, \$5.52 million less than the FY 2022 plan.
-The Plan allocates: - \$4.46 million in ongoing governmental capital programs - \$9.37 million in one-time capital projects, including \$4.92 million in Sales Surtax projects - Use of \$290,000 million in Gas Tax Capital fund balance to fund road improvements - New and replacement fixed assets of \$956,000 - General Fund unrestricted reserves at or exceeding the 25-30% range per Council policy after budgeted use of \$2.10 million for FY 2022 and \$2.88 million assigned to balance the FY 2023 budget: - Rate Stabilization Reserves of \$2.79 million
+The Plan allocates: - \$4.46 million in ongoing governmental capital programs - \$9.37 million in one-time capital projects, including \$4.92 million in Sales Surtax projects - Use of \$290,000 million in Gas Tax Capital fund balance to fund road improvements - New and replacement fixed assets of \$956,000 - General Fund unrestricted reserves at or exceeding the 25-30% range per Council policy after budgeted use of \$2.10 million for FY 2022 and \$2.88 million assigned to balance the FY 2023 budget: - Rate Stabilization Reserves of \$2.79 million - Emergency Reserves of \$3.00 million - Insurance Reserves of \$1.53 million - Facility & Infrastructure Reserves of \$500,000 after FY 2022 budgeted use.
+20% of excess unassigned fund balance determined by the FY 2022 audit will be added to this reserve during FY 2023 and approximately \$2.0 million returned to the reserve for capital balances not rolled forward - Reserve use or increases in other governmental funds are budgeted as follows: - Building Fund uses \$2.95 million - Road Maintenance Fund uses \$340,000 - Gas Tax Capital uses \$290,000

-- Emergency Reserves of \$3.00 million - Insurance Reserves of \$1.53 million - Facility & Infrastructure Reserves of \$500,000 after FY 2022 budgeted use.
-20% of excess unassigned fund balance determined by the FY 2022 audit will be added to this reserve during FY 2023 - Reserve use or increases in other governmental funds are budgeted as follows: - Building Fund uses \$2.95 million - Road Maintenance Fund uses \$340,000 - Gas Tax Capital uses \$290,000 - Recreation Impact Capital Fund adds \$75,000 to fund balance - Road Impact Capital Fund adds \$32,000 - Roll forward of unspent budget balances for ongoing projects and programs in the following areas: - Major maintenance, bridge maintenance and capital projects - Technology services for projects not completed in FY 2022, including software upgrades, app development, security cameras, and hardware - CDBG and CDBG CARES program funding, Great Neighborhoods/Home Repair Grants - o Personnel expense balances for insurance benefit increases and merit adjustments - Building department balances for unsafe structures, vehicle, workstations, and hyperconvergence servers - Public Works balances to cover expected mowing contract increases - Special Event supplies for events not held in FY 2022 - Fixed asset purchases, HR Employee Development, and Planning & Zoning consulting not completed in FY 2022 - Personnel funding in the total budget for: - 310 permanent positions, up 8, and includes funding for 13 full-time supplemental positions and 91,000 part-time hours.
+- Recreation Impact Capital Fund adds \$75,000 to fund balance - Road Impact Capital Fund adds \$32,000 - Roll forward of unspent budget balances for ongoing projects and programs in the following areas: - Major maintenance, bridge maintenance and capital projects - Technology services for projects not completed in FY 2022, including software upgrades, app development, security cameras, and hardware - o CDBG and CDBG CARES program funding, Great Neighborhoods/Home Repair Grants - Personnel expense balances for insurance benefit increases and merit adjustments - Building department balances for unsafe structures, vehicles, workstations, and hyperconvergence servers - Public Works balances to cover expected mowing contract increases - Special Event supplies for events not held in FY 2022 - Fixed asset purchases, HR Employee Development, and Planning & Zoning consulting not completed in FY 2022 - Personnel funding in the total budget for: - 310 permanent positions, up 8, and includes funding for 13 full-time supplemental positions and 91,000 part-time hours.
 Part-time hours are increasing for recreation programming - 244 governmental positions, up 8 for supplemental conversions and 2 additions in the Building Department, and a transfer in from LWPC - 66 permanent positions in the enterprise funds, no change - Funding for wage adjustments implemented in August 2022 plus merit increases - Health and Dental insurance increases budgeted 5% higher on January 1, 2023